EXIT (Deutsche Schweiz) is a democratically organised society under Swiss law.

 The Society's headquarters is located in Zurich, with branches in Bern, Basel and in Ticino.
 The affiliated francophone organisation, EXIT (Romandie) is seated in Geneva and counts over 30,000 members.

 EXIT was founded in 1982.
 Today, it is one of the world's oldest and largest organisations for living wills and physician-assisted suicide.

 EXIT attaches key priority to integrity and transparency, cooperating fully with the Swiss authorities.
 EXIT is a non-profit and partially tax-exempt organisation.
 Far more than three out every four Swiss citizens approve of EXIT, as surveys and referendum results suggest.

-The Society's top-tier body is its General Assembly.
-An executive board of five to seven members, elected for a 3-year term, serves as strategic committee.
+The Society's top-tier body is its Association Assembly.
+An executive board of five members, elected for a 4-year term, serves as strategic committee.
 The job of the board members, while charitable, includes operative work on behalf of the Society.

 All of the employees have the personal-social and technical competence that is necessary to fulfil their responsibilities in this sensitive area.